mondaycom/welcome-apps/apps/monday-code-fullstack-example/README.md

 npm run start
 ```

 With these two things running all changes should update in real time and allow local dev.
+On localhost:3000

-Because the app has authentication built in, in order to develop locally in the client app.js you should do something like this:
+Local dev runs in strict mode for react, you will see things render 2x.
+You can remove this in the clients App.js file if desired.

 ## Notes